gogins/csound-webserver-opcodes/README.md

 # webkit_run_javascript

-`webkit_run_javascript` - Executes JavaScript source code in the JavaScript context of the indicated Web page.
+`webkit_run_javascript` - Executes JavaScript source code in the JavaScript context of the browser's default Web page.

 ## Description

-`webkit_run_javascript` - Executes JavaScript source code in the JavaScript context of the indicated Web page.
+`webkit_run_javascript` - Executes JavaScript source code in the JavaScript context of the browser's default Web page.
 This can be used to inject new JavaScript modules, including the `Csound.js` Csound proxy, into existing Web pages, or for example to send Csound's runtime messages to the Web page for display there, or to send a generated score in JSON format for display on the page.
 Or it can be used to call existing functions in the JavaScript context.
+However, this opcode is asynchronous and does not return the last value produced by the evaluation of the JavaScript code.

+It is however possible to have the JavaScript code return a value by sending the value on a Csound message channel.
+This is still asynchronous, but it is possible to obtain a computed value this way.

 ## Syntax
 ```